Skip to main content

 What Do I Do If I Am Charged with Rape in Ohio?

-If convicted of rape in Ohio, you could spend many years of your life in prison or on supervised probation.
+If you are convicted of rape in Ohio, you could face many years in prison or on supervised probation.

-Even after being released from incarceration, you will have to register as a sex offender for the remainder of your life.
+Even after release from incarceration, you will be required to register as a sex offender for the remainder of your life.

-Because of the enormous seriousness of your situation, it’s important to hire an Ohio criminal defense attorney with experience with these types of cases.
-At Hiltner Trial Lawyers, our firm has years of experience helping clients obtain justice, even when facing life-changing charges.
+Given the immense seriousness of your situation, it is crucial to hire an Ohio criminal defense attorney experienced in handling such cases.
+At Hiltner Trial Lawyers, our firm takes pride in our years of experience assisting clients to obtain justice, even when facing life-altering charges.

 Ohio Rape Laws